Anthony Madison

-Anthony David Madison (born October 8, 1981) is a former American football defensive back.
-He was signed by the Pittsburgh Steelers as an undrafted free agent in 2006.
+Anthony David Madison (born October 8, 1981) is an American former professional football player who was a defensive back in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was signed by the Pittsburgh Steelers as an undrafted free agent in 2006.
 He appeared in 2 Super Bowls and winning Super Bowl XLIII against the Arizona Cardinals.
-He played college football at Alabama.

-Early years
+Early life

 Madison went to high school in Thomasville.
 He played quarterback, wide receiver, running back, defensive back and returned kicks.
 He was a two-time all-state pick.
 Rivals top 100 and was considered by many to be a Charlie Ward type athlete.
 He received numerous scholarship offers from the likes of Auburn, Ole Miss and LSU but ultimately choosing to play for The University of Alabama.
 His high school career stats include 14 interceptions and over 4,000 yards of offense.
 He was considered a top basketball player, where he earned all state honors.

 College career

 Madison played his collegiate football at the University of Alabama.
-He started 37 out of the 50 games with140 tackles, 5 interceptions, and 30 passes defensed.
-He earned team awards such as: Committed to Excellence, Most improved Corner, Jerry Duncan I Like to Practice Award and Charlie Compton award, which is given to the player who exemplifies faith and hard work.
-All Bowl Team (2005) honorable mention All SEC (2005).
-Bachelors in 3 1/2 years with Marketing degree.
+He was 3-year starter playing in 50 games with 140 tackles, 5 interceptions, and 30 passes defensed.
+He led the team in interceptions and pass breakups his junior season.
+He earned team awards such as: Committed to Excellence, Most improved Corner, Jerry Duncan I Like to Practice Award and Charlie Compton Award, which is given to the player who exemplifies faith and hard work.
+He earned All Bowl Team (2005) honorable mention All SEC (2005).
+He completed his bachelor's in 3 1/2 years in business Marketing.
 May 2016 he earned a master's degree in mental health counseling at California State University, Fullerton.
+He is married and resides in Southern California.